Candlewick (character): Adaptations

 Lampwick appears in the 1996 film The Adventures of Pinocchio, portrayed by Corey Carrier as a boy whom Pinocchio meets at school and later convinces him to come with him to Terra Magica, where they are allowed to do whatever they please.
 Eventually, they and two other boys (one of which is Lampwick's best friend Saleo) ride a roller coaster.
 During the ride, they are splashed with enchanted water which turns them into animals based on their nature.
 Lampwick, Saleo, and many of the other bad boys turn into donkeys, while Pinocchio only grows donkey ears.
 They are later corralled by Lorenzini, who fulfills the roles of both the Puppeteer and the Coachman.
 Pinocchio escapes and sets the other boys free.
 During their escape, the donkey Lampwick kicks Lorenzini into the spring filled with the enchanted water which turns him into a whale.
-Close to the end of the movie, the donkey Lampwick is seen pulling Geppetto, Pinocchio and Leona on a carriage alongside the donkey Saleo.
+Close to the end of the movie, the donkey Lampwick is seen pulling Geppetto, Pinocchio, and Leona on a carriage alongside the donkey Saleo.
 Lampwick, along with Saleo and the other donkeys, eventually returns to human form by doing good deeds.
 He can be seen playing with the human Pinocchio before the end credits.
-Unlike in the novel and the 1940 Disney version, Lampwick remains Pinocchio's best friend as a result of returning human, and affectionately calls him "Woody" even after he himself becomes a real boy.
+Unlike in the novel and the 1940 Disney version, Lampwick remains Pinocchio's best friend as a result of returning human and affectionately calls him "Woody" even after he himself becomes a real boy.

 Lampwick appears in the 2002 feature film Pinocchio portrayed by Kim Rossi Stuart while his English dub voice was provided by Topher Grace.
 In the English version, he is named Leonardo.
-He first meets Pinocchio in prison after Pinocchio was cheated by the Fox and the Cat, teaching him what lollipop he licks, which is tangerine, and then they meet again after Pinocchio is kidnapped by a farmer in order to replace a dog that died.
+Lampwick first meets Pinocchio in Grabadimwit's prison after Pinocchio was cheated by the Fox and the Cat, teaching him what lollipop he licks, which is tangerine, and is then released from prison when his time there is up.
+Then they meet again after Pinocchio is kidnapped by a farmer to replace a dog that died.
 During that time, Lampwick attempts to steal chickens.
-Later, he entices Pinocchio to join him at the Land of Toys, where bad boys turn into donkeys.
+Later, he entices Pinocchio to join him at Toyland where bad boys turn into donkeys.
 He turns into a donkey and is sold to a farmer.
-When Pinocchio goes to work for the same farmer after he and Geppetto escape from the Giant Shark, he finds Lampwick's donkey form dying from exhaustion.
+When Pinocchio and Geppetto escape from the Giant Shark and begin working for the same farmer, Pinocchio hears a weak bray and goes into the barn.
+There, he finds a sick donkey lying down and recognizes him as Lampwick.
+The weak donkey speaks Pinocchio's name.
+Although Pinocchio is happy to see Lampwick again, he is saddened by his condition.
+He then shares his tangerine lollipop with Lampwick, who licks it and says, "The end of the world", before dying of exhaustion.
+Pinocchio mourns Lampwick's death and covers his body with a cloth.